UEFA Euro 2016 final: Extra time

-France kicked off the first half of extra time and four minutes in, Eder won a free-kick after being fouled by Umtiti.
+France kicked off the first half of extra time, and four minutes in, Eder won a free-kick after being fouled by Umtiti.
 Quaresma sent in a curling pass from around 35 yd and Pepe headed it wide although he was offside.
 Raphaël Guerreiro was then booked for a foul on Sissoko before Blaise Matuidi was shown the yellow card for fouling Eder.
 Carvalho was booked a minute later for a professional foul on Coman.
-A minute before half time, Portugal won a corner which was taken by Quaresma.
+A minute before half-time, Portugal won a corner which was taken by Quaresma.
 Eder headed the ball goalwards and Lloris pushed it away before his defence cleared it.
 Three minutes into the second half, Laurent Koscielny was shown the yellow card for handball (although television replays appeared to show the ball had actually struck Eder's hand) and Guerreiro's subsequent free kick from around 25 yd struck the underside of the France crossbar.
 A minute later, Portugal took the lead through Eder: he received the ball, held off Koscielny before running infield, and struck it from 25 yd with a low shot that beat Lloris to his right.
 France immediately brought on Anthony Martial to replace Sissoko.
 Rui Patrício then caught a cross from Evra before Nani shot high after Portugal had made a break from a France corner.
-In the 114th minute, Pogba was booked for pushing João Mario.
-With four minutes remaining, Nani's cross was cleared by Sagna, who also made a tackle on João Mario in the final minute of extra time.
+In the 114th minute, Pogba was booked for pushing João Mário.
+With four minutes remaining, Nani's cross was cleared by Sagna, who also made a tackle on João Mário in the final minute of extra time.
 After two minutes of stoppage time, the final whistle was blown and Portugal won the match 1–0.